iotaledger/gas-station/README.md

 ## User Flow

-A typical flow that interacts with the Gas Station service looks like the following:
+A typical flow that interacts with the Gas Station looks like the following:

 1. App or client prepares a transaction without gas payment, sends it to an internal server.
 2. The internal server talks to the Gas Station to reserve gas coins for the given budget specified by the